shanekrusen/coligny/README.md

 Developer - Shane Krusen

-The model of the Coligny Calendar used for this project is the product of the work of the brilliant and lovely Helen McKay.
+The model of the Coligny Calendar used for this project is the product of the work of the brilliant and lovely Helen McKay, the leading expert on the calendar.

 Support and feedback from the Modern Gaulish Community, Steve Hansen, Helen McKay, and my mentor, Klint Thrasher.